dylanmc/CryptoBook/src/03_cryptol.rst

     single: defining functions
     single: function definition
 In math, *functions* describe a way of creating an *output* from one or more *inputs*.
-Functions in Cryptol are the same thing, and you can give them names if you want.
+Functions in Cryptol are almost exactly the same, and you can give them names if you want.
 Here's a picture example of a functioned named :math:`f`, which takes two *parameters*, :math:`x` and :math:`y` and returns their sum: